 This Asian soup with dumplings is a quick and easy recipe you can make in 10 minutes, with a flavorful broth, plenty of greens, and your favorite frozen dumplings!

-Whip this up, grab your chili crisp, sprinkle on some cilantro leaves and scallions, and dive into a flavorful and delicious bowl of soup that's basically a weeknight hero.
+Grab your chili crisp, sprinkle on some cilantro leaves and scallions, and dive into a flavorful and delicious bowl of soup that's basically a weeknight hero.

 Table of Contents